cadop/dhart/docs/Python Docs/source/examples/graph/get_csr.rst

 Get a CSR of the Graph
 ======================

-.. currentmodule:: humanfactorspy
+.. currentmodule:: dhart

-.. automodule:: humanfactorspy.Examples.GraphToCSR
+.. automodule:: dhart.Examples.GraphToCSR
     :members: